Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Conclusions and Future Work

 For the universal Virasoro vertex operator algebras, we have shown the following:

-In Case (0), all the modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked.
+In Case (0), all the modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked and have well-defined graded pseudo-traces.
 We have calculated some key graded pseudo-traces.

-In Case (1)(i) and Case (2) with $k>1$, and in Case (1) (ii) with $k > \kappa_{r,s}^\pm$, we have shown that the modules $W(c,h,k)$ induced from the level zero Zhu algebra are not interlocked and thus graded pseudo-traces are not well defined.
+In Case (1)(i) and Case (2) with $k>1$, and in Case (1)(ii) with $k > \kappa_{r,s}^\pm$, we have shown that the modules $W(c,h,k)$ induced from the level zero Zhu algebra are not interlocked and thus graded pseudo-traces as defined in this paper are not well defined.

-In Case (1)(ii) when $k \leq \kappa_{r,s}^{\pm}$, we have shown the modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked, and we calculated some of their graded pseudo-traces.
+In Case (1)(ii) when $k \leq \kappa_{r,s}^{\pm}$, we have shown the modules $W(c,h,k)$ induced from the level zero Zhu algebra are strongly interlocked and have well-defined graded pseudo-traces, and we calculated some of their graded pseudo-traces.

-In future work, we plan to calculate and study the properties of more general graded pseudo-traces for the Heisenberg and Virasoro vertex operator algebras, including studying the more general recursion formulas as given in \cite{Miyamoto2004}.
-We also plan to systematically study and classify $V_{Vir}(c,0)$-modules induced by higher level Zhu algebras, such as the $V_{Vir}(c,0)$-modules induced from the level one Zhu algebra that are not induced at level zero discussed in \cite{BVY}, \cite{BVY-Virasoro}.
+In future work, we further study the properties of graded pseudo-traces for interlocked modules for vertex operator algebras as well as other trace-like $q$-series \cite{BOHY}, and calculate more general graded pseudo-traces for the Heisenberg and Virasoro vertex operator algebras.
+We also plan to systematically study and classify $V_{Vir}(c,0)$-modules induced by higher level Zhu algebras, such as the $V_{Vir}(c,0)$-modules induced from the level one Zhu algebra that are not induced at level zero discussed in \cite{BVY, BVY-Virasoro}.
 This includes further use and development of techniques such as those we have introduced and applied in this paper for studying indecomposable $V_{Vir}(c,0)$-modules.
 We plan to use this work to systematically study graded pseudo-traces for general $C_1$-cofinite vertex operator algebras and the categorical structures that arise from the corresponding classes of modules.